For the brown loaf

 Knock back the dough by lightly kneading just 3-4 times.
 You only want to knock out any large air bubbles, so too much handling now will lose the dough’s lightness.
 Shape into a ball.
 Cover with the glass bowl and leave for 15 mins.

 Put a roasting tin in the bottom of the oven 20 mins before ready to bake and heat oven to 230C/210C fan/gas 8.
 Put the risen bread in the oven, carefully pour about 250ml cold water into the roasting tin (this will hiss and create a burst of steam to give you a crisp crust), then lower the heat to 220C/200C fan/gas 7.
-Bake for about 20 mins for the rolls and 30 minutes for the flowerpot, or until golden.
+Bake for 30-35 mins or until golden.
+If the onion is getting too brown, lay a piece of parchment over the top.
 Remove and cool on a wire rack.
-If you tap the underneath of the loaf if should be firm and sound hollow
+If you tap the underneath of the loaf if should be firm and sound hollow.